Games & Illusions

 Richard Balzer Collection

 No student of Poe should go without the pleasure of viewing the Richard Balzer Collection of nineteenth-century illusion generators, which has passed to the Boston Museum of Fine Art since his death in 2017.
-His son, Matthew Balzer’s, video is part of the “Phantasmagoria” exhibit at the MFA through June 24, 2022.
+His son, Matthew Balzer’s, video was part of the “Phantasmagoria” exhibit at the MFA in June, 2022.

 RELATED